ccall48/chirpstack-hpr.github.io/docs/docs/02-chirpstack-helium.md

 ### Update docker-compose.yml

-Remove the entire service definition for `chirpstack-gateway-bridge-basicstation`.
-If you do not intended on using the REST API you can also go ahead and remove the `chirpstack-rest-api` definition as it will needed.
+- Remove the entire service definition for `chirpstack-gateway-bridge-basicstation`.
+- If you do not intended on using the REST API you can also go ahead and remove the `chirpstack-rest-api` definition.

 <!--
 Second, visit the [ChirpStack Docker Hub Image Repository](https://hub.docker.com/u/chirpstack) and